-And what also makes Ezekiel bread great is that it doesn’t use any flour like conventional breads do.
-This flour is what spikes your blood sugar levels so high when you eat store bought bread.
+And what also makes Ezekiel bread great is that it doesn’t use any flour as conventional bread does.
+This flour is what spikes your blood sugar levels so high when you eat store-bought bread.
 It has a high glycemic index value.
 But Ezekiel bread does not do this, and it has a much lower GI value.

 Health Benefits of Elderberry

 - High in nutrients.
 100 grams of berries give 60% RDI of Vitamin C